 - Targets the medial branch nerves which supply the facet joints.

-- Outpatient procedure performed in the office and only takes a few minutes.
+- Outpatient procedure performed in the office and only takes around 10 minutes.

 - A diagnostic tool that identifies patients who are candidates for radiofrequency ablation of the medial branch nerve.

-If you are suffering from chronic or acute pain and need an injection or another block, please contact us at 929-363-0303 or book your appointment online and let’s talk about a pain management treatment plan that is right for you.
+If you are suffering from chronic or acute pain, please contact us at 929-363-0303 or book your appointment online and let’s talk about a pain management treatment plan that is right for you.